rapidspeciation/biodiversity_genomics_course_2024/exercises/12_statistical_phasing.md

 ### Subsetting the vcf for a selection scans

 We will be using our phased vcf for long-range haplotype statistic estimation in `rehh`.
-While it is possible to split the populations in the vcf apart in R, it is a bit clumbsy to do so. instead, it is easier to split the vcf using `bcftools`.
+While it is possible to split the populations in the vcf apart in R, it is a bit clumbsy to do so.
+Instead, it is easier to split the vcf using `bcftools`.
 To do this, we first need the sample names

 ```shell
 # look at the sample names